 Seventy-year-old Polish illustrator/animator Andrzej Czeczot, who’s worked in the U.S. the last two decades, returns to home turf for the magnum opus “Eden.”
-Impish and impudent, this hand-crafted toon for grownups — though a somewhat juvenile viewer mindset won’t hurt — follows its Everyman protag through the landscapes of hell, purgatory and heaven, with jaundiced modern-world satire at play in each arena.
+Impish and impudent, this entirely hand-crafted toon for grownups — though a somewhat juvenile viewer mindset won’t hurt — follows its Everyman protag through the landscapes of hell, purgatory and heaven, with jaundiced modern-world satire at play in each arena.
 Rather like Bill Plympton’s features, “Eden” tickles in short doses, becoming a thematically repetitive series of rude jokes over the long haul.
 Getting theatrical distrib in various territories is likely to be a slow process as pic makes the fest rounds, with best prospects earmarked further down the road among arts broadcasters.

 A freckle-faced, black-smock-and-striped-pants wearing hero of little expressiveness, cowherd Youzek is yanked from his pastures one day by a jazz-blowing sainted trio on a cloud, followed by a malevolent monster-bird.
 Gulping down holy brew dropped from above, he’s swept first into Hades, which very much resembles a corporate headquarters with more nudity (especially female) and celebrity worker-residents.
 Rescued by his floating angelic friends, protag next negotiates the lesser torments of purgatory, then slides via rainbow into paradise.

 However, heaven evidently isn’t quite what it used to be, what with celestial employees bearing cell phones and tour groups regularly trundled through for a weekend excursion.
 This tourism leads to the highly secular development of casinos, strip joints, saintly can-can chorus lines, etc. — offenses over which an invisible God at last blows His top.